 While your liver does an excellent job at filtration, it is constantly being asked to run on over-drive because of the high toxic load that you are exposed to in modern society, including air pollution, chemicals in water, pesticides, and harmful ingredients in skin-care products.
 In addition, a fast-paced lifestyle can add toxins to your body from the effects of stress.

-Detoxification is one of many different functions that the liver performs in the body, including:
+Liver detoxification is one of many different functions that the liver performs in the body, including:

 - Protein synthesis